Canada – Stunningly beautiful, Picture-Perfect Scenery

 • Pyramid Lake

-To visit Lake Louise and Lake Moraine, you need to take a shuttle.
-I chose to the shuttle that will visit Lake Moraine first because I thought it would be easier to pick up the shuttle to Lake Louise from there than vice-versa.
+To visit Lake Louise and Lake Moraine, you purchase shuttle tickets ahead of time (they sell out fast!) on the Parks Canada Reservations website.
+I personally found the website hard to navigate, so I went into the visitor center and there was a person there who was able to help me out.
+I chose to the shuttle that will visit Lake Moraine first because I figured it would be easier to pick up the shuttle to Lake Louise from there than vice-versa.
 Based on the crowds at the Lake Louise shuttle lot, I was really happy I went with that approach.

 Old avalanche slide at Lake Moraine